Reinhardt (Overwatch): Gameplay

 In Overwatch, Reinhardt is classified as a Tank-class character, designed to absorb large amounts of damage from the enemy team in team compositions while protecting their teammates.
 Specifically, Reinhardt was designed to be an "anchor tank", able to control the pace of action by providing shields and act as a vanguard for their team.
 His primary means of attack is with his rocket hammer, which he can slowly swing from side to side to deal damage, and will push enemies back when they are struck.
 Alternatively, he can project an energy shield in front of him.
-The shield can absorb attacks but has finite dubility and slows his movement.
+The shield can absorb attacks but has finite durability and slows his movement.
 When not in use, the shield will slowly repair itself to full health.
 In early gameplay development for Reinhardt, he was planned to be able to throw his hammer into a group of enemies.
 While Blizzard felt this was "cool in concept", the end result was awkward in practice as it required him to retrieve his hammer afterwards.
 While the idea was scrapped, it was later tweaked and reused for the character Junker Queen.

 Reinhardt also has several abilities that require activation, though have a "cooldown" period after use, and are unable to be used again during that duration.
 "Charge" causes him to propel forward at high speed, damaging enemies in his path and can pin enemies against walls along the way to cause significant damage to them.
 While its difficult to steer, he can cancel the ability by activating it again.
 Meanwhile, "Fire Strike" launches a projectile from his axe.
 The attack has two charges with their own cooldown, and can pierce enemy shields.
 Lastly his 'ultimate' ability, called "Earthshatter", requires to charging before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
 Once the ability meter is full, the ability can be activated to deal damage to enemies in front of Reinhardt, knocking them down and temporarily stunning them for a brief period of time.